Charles0208/AI_Recommendation_Chatbot/README.md

 **Add your `OPENAI_API_KEY` into the `.env` file**

 Create a .env file in the base of the project directory.
 Add your api keys.
-An example is shown below:
+An example .env file is shown below:

 ```bash
 MODEL=gpt-4.1-mini # Found this was best openai model